Make all your kimchi cheese dreams come true.

 Queso cheese dip, a Tex-Mex amalgamation, is delicious.
 Commonly eaten at chain restaurants and casual parties, I consider it regular, good ‘ole American fare.
 Except that whenever I eat it, I’m always thinking it needs something more.
 Something pungent and funky.
 Something like kimchi.

 If I do say so myself, kimchi and cheese are good friends.
 Add ground beef and a little gochukaru (Korean chile powder) to the mix and you get childhood BFFs.
-The kimchi really makes this dish spectacular.
+Kimchi really makes this dish spectacular.

 This makes for a great appetizer but in truth, I like to eat this anytime of the day or night.
 It’s a wee bit greasy but sometimes, greasy tastes so right.
 That’s part of its charm.
 If it makes you feel better, the acidic crunch of the kimchi really cuts through the heavy fattiness of the cheese and ground beef.
 So does beer.
 Enjoy!